d-eisen/portfolio/content/mw.md

 ![Chart NGO Involvement Vector](/mw/img/NonprofitInvolvmentV8.svg "Chart: NGO Involvement")

-From these findings we were observed that the results showed that among the top three ways that people reported being involved with an organization, were related to giving financially and sharing about the organization on social media.
+From these findings, we observed that "giving financially" and "sharing about the organization on social media" were among the most frequent ways that people reported being involved with an organization.

 Based on these findings, the research seemed to signal that **leveraging social media** could serve as a means to **expand giving.** My thought process followed that if we knew that users were likely to give to an organization and also likely to share an organization's content on social media, perhaps there was a way to directly bridge these two activities.